Record-Setting Year for Alabama Saltwater Anglers

 Alabama Department of Conservation and Natural Resources

-“When I looked at the number of records, what was interesting was that two of them were broken twice,” Bannon said of the sheepshead and permit categories.
-“That’s kind of unique over our history.
+“When I looked at the number of records, it was interesting that two of them were broken twice,” Bannon said of the sheepshead and permit categories.
+“That’s unique over our history.
 I think several things contribute to that.
-If you look at the number of license sales and boat sales, there are more people taking advantage of the fishing opportunities we have in Alabama.
-That means more people on the water, more trips on the water, so there are more opportunities to break these state records.
+If you look at the number of license and boat sales, more people are taking advantage of the fishing opportunities we have in Alabama.
+That means more people on the water and more trips on the water, so there are more opportunities to break these state records.

-“In addition to that, you’re really seeing people begin to do more of these deep drops and more offshore trips with better electronics.
+“Also, you’re seeing people begin to make more of these deep drops and more offshore trips with better electronics.
 Boats are more efficient.
 There are confidence levels and safety with more people going offshore, so we’re seeing these fish that we haven’t seen historically.
 I think this is great news for Alabama.
-I think it shows the benefits of having such a great saltwater fishery, both inshore species and offshore species.”
+I think it shows the benefits of such a great saltwater fishery, both inshore and offshore species.”

 One species familiar with Alabama anglers that had the record broken twice was sheepshead.
 Wesley Olsen landed a huge sheepshead that weighed 14 pounds, 4 ounces, but it didn’t stay on top long.
 Kendale Jeans reeled in a monster sheepshead that hit the scales at 16 pounds, 6.6 ounces.

 The other twice-broken record came from a fish not seen as often, permit, a cousin of the Florida pompano in the jack family.
 Pompano and permit look very much alike, although pompano don’t grow nearly as large, topping out at around seven pounds.
 Permit that weigh 20 pounds are fairly common in South Florida.